Clobazam for preventing seizures

 - Some girls have seizures only around the time of their period.
 In this case, the hospital doctor may suggest that your daughter starts taking clobazam when her period is due, and continues for 5–7 days, depending on how long it lasts.
-She should take it twice a day (morning and evening as described overleaf).
+She should take it twice a day (morning and evening).

 - It is best that your child always has the same brand of each medicine, as there may be differences between brands.
 Keep a record of which medicines your child has.